AcrylicShrimp/testlang/README.md

 A typescript &amp; Node.js implemented compiler front-end project.

 ## Purpose
-This project was started for the complete implementation of front-end of compilers.
+This project was began for the complete implementation of the front-end of compilers.

 ## Structure
 - `src/rule.ts`: Parses a `rule` file and generates a [CLR parsing table](https://www.javatpoint.com/clr-1-parsing).